 You should prepare for the interview by reviewing ACOTRO's "The Essential Competencies of Practice for Occupational Therapists in Canada (3rd Ed.)", and by reviewing the Assessment Day information and procedures.

 How Do I Apply to complete the CA Interview?

 Pay the third installment of the SEAS Fee ($2,000.00).
 Payment is by credit card only, on the SEAS Portal.
 A partial refund of this fee may be requested if you decide not to continue with the SEAS process after paying the fee.
 The request for a refund must be in writing before the assessment date.
 The amount of the refund will depend on the timing of your request.
 For more information, see the Applicant Fees Policy.

 Schedule the Competency Assessment Interview using the SEAS Portal.

 Appear for the Competency Assessment Interview at the designated time on the designated date.
-NOTE: You must present two pieces of government-issued identification that include your signature.
-One piece must also have your photograph attached.
+NOTE: You must present one government-issued identification that includes your signature and photograph.
 If you forget your identification you will not be allowed to complete the interview.
 The fees you have paid will be forfeited.